-Our psychology program offers rigorous study of human science psychology that includes existential, cross-cultural, depth psychology and post-structuralist theories.
+Our psychology major offers rigorous study of human science psychology that includes existential, cross-cultural, depth psychology and post-structuralist theories.

 Courses are designed to prepare students for continued study at the graduate level as clinicians and scholars.
 Students also have the opportunity to choose concentrations of study such as counseling or child development.

-You will receive a well-rounded education through Point Park's core curriculum and classes in your major.
-Some of the courses in the psychology program include:
+You will receive a well-rounded education through Point Park's core curriculum and classes in the psychology major.
+Some of the courses in the Bachelor of Arts in psychology program include:

 - Theories of Personality

 - Children's Play: Psychological Aspects

 Psychology alumnus Nick Williams, Ph.D., is promoted to program director at Western Psychiatric Institute and Clinic.

 Point Park's psychology program prepared alumna Veronika Panagiotou for graduate school.